Coaxing roses to produce a spectacular floral display is easy if you follow a few simple rules.

 Choose the right rose

 Before being seduced by a pretty picture, consider which rose is best for your garden.
-Old-fashioned varieties rarely flower all summer long, while modern ones do.
-Rosa ‘Sophy’, pictured, is a very healthy rose that repeat flowers well.
+Old-fashioned varieties rarely flower all summer long, while modern, disease-resistant roses are more likely to.
+Rosa 'Sophy', pictured, is a very healthy rose that repeat flowers well.